jhvanderschee/hugocodex/content/en/paylink.md

 url: donate/paylink
 ---

 Choose one of the Paypal payment methods below.

+You will be paying 'Usecue' and you will see your order number as a reference.
+You will have to pay &euro;<span id="paymenttotal"></span>.

 &nbsp;